-- Avoid contaminating potable water supplies by exposure to agricultural inputs used for growing fresh produce. - Clean and disinfect potable water storage facilities on a regular basis.
+- Avoid contaminating potable water supplies by exposure to agricultural inputs used for growing fresh produce. - Clean and disinfect potable water storage facilities on a regular basis. - Control the quality of the water supply.

 3.2.2.3 Drainage and waste disposal